checkeverything.ch

 What Is a CLA?

-A Collective Labor Agreement is a negotiated contract between employer associations and trade unions.
+A collective labour agreement is a negotiated contract between employer associations and trade unions.
 CLAs set minimum standards for:

 • Entry wages by industry